Ain't Done with the Blues

-Ain't Done with the Blues is a studio album by American blues musician Buddy Guy.
-It was released on July 30, 2015 via Silvertone/RCA Records.
-Recording sessions took place at Blackbird Studio and The Switchyard in Nashville, at Esplanade Studios in New Orleans, at Solmonie Studio, and at Sunset Sound in Hollywood.
+Ain't Done with the Blues is the twentieth studio album by American blues musician Buddy Guy.
+It was released on July 30, 2025 (Guy's 89th birthday), via Silvertone/RCA Records.
+The recording sessions took place at Blackbird Studio and The Switchyard in Nashville, at Esplanade Studios in New Orleans, at Solmonie Studio, and at Sunset Sound in Hollywood.
 Produced by Tom Hambridge, it features guest appearances from Christone "Kingfish" Ingram, Joe Bonamassa, Joe Walsh, Peter Frampton and The Blind Boys of Alabama.

-The album is nominated for a Grammy Award for Best Traditional Blues Album, with the result to be revealed on February 1, 2026 at the 68th Annual Grammy Awards.
+The album won the Grammy Award for Best Traditional Blues Album on February 1, 2026, at the 68th Annual Grammy Awards.